First Things First

 Cold Weather Clothing

 - Clothing: Thin Layers are always better than a few heavy pieces.
 No matter what the weather you’ll always get hot when exercising.

 - Thermals: Try a long sleeve thermal base layer with a T-shirt over the top.
 If it’s raining then just use a light weight jacket.
 Remember woolly gloves will soak up the wet so maybe try leather gloves or long fingered cycling/running gloves.
 Bring a woolly hat or running head band - if you get too hot you can easily take your hat off and put in your pocket.

-- Trainers: If you are going to invest in a new pair of trainers then try trail trainers which will have superior tread for running on grass.
+- Trainers: If you're going to invest in a new pair of trainers, try 'trail trainers' which will have superior tread for running on grass.